 - Limit their visit to the patient room or designated area they are visiting

-- Adult Inpatient Units: One (1) adult support person is allowed for the entire duration of the patient's stay during the hours of 8 am – 8 pm, not including patients in COVID-19 treatment areas.
+- Adult Inpatient Units: Two (2) adult support people at a time are allowed during regular visiting hours of 8 am – 8 pm, not including patients in COVID-19 treatment areas.

 - Present the visitor pass to the screener station and answer all screening questions

 - Wear a hospital-provided surgical mask at all times during the visit; do not use a mask brought from home

 - Stay in the room for the duration of the visit